-What is a Restriction Orifice?
+What is a Restriction Orifice (RO)?

-Orifice plate is basically a thin plate with an orifice in the middle.
+The orifice plate is basically a thin plate with an orifice in the middle.
 The plate is inserted between two flanges of a pipe for providing restriction or flow measurement.

 Purpose of Restriction Orifice